 Day visitors must check in at Reception and pay for their ski lift pass and ski hire for the period required.
 Ski Lessons may be paid at this stage as well.
-They then proceed to the Ski Hire Building and get equipment and then to The Ski School Building (opposite) to arrange lesson times.

 The cost of hiring standard skis or snowboards (and boots) is included in your package when you stay at Tiffindell Ski Resort.
-Top Carving skis are available for hire for the more experienced, and we also offer Big Foot skis as well as freestyle snowboards.
+Carving skis are available for hire for the more experienced, and we also offer Big Foot skis as well as freestyle snowboards.
 The latest fashions in ski clothing is available at the Ski & Snowboard Shop at the resort.
 Some jackets and pants are available for rental.

 Snowboards will be available to suit 10 years & up.
 We will keep freestyle boards for easy learning & variety of use.
-Hire of top boards is available at additional cost.

 Our highly experienced local and international instructors will teach you to ski or snowboard quickly and safely whether you’re aged 6 or 60.

 Tiffindell has skilled ski and snowboard instructors, who will teach you to ski in a controlled and safe environment, and ensure that by the end of your stay, you will be able to carve down the slopes with control.
 A beginner ski or snowboard course is compulsory for first timers, on specially prepared flat beginner areas.
 After your course, you should be skiing or snowboarding on your own with control and using the beginner lift.
 As you gain confidence, you will move onto the main slope.
 Private, beginner, intermediate and advanced lessons will be available on request.